 - NAGA Champion (2001)

 Team/Association: Helio Soneca Association (formerly from Gracie Barra)

 Helio “Soneca” Moreira Biography

-He moved academies when he was still a blue belt to be trained by Jean Jacques Machado in an academy that became legendary.
-The Gracie academy in Barra, Rio de Janeiro, was a hive of talent.
+He moved academies when he was still a blue belt to be trained by Jean Jacques Machado in the early stages of an academy that became legendary – Gracie Barra.
 From that dojo and that generation came some of the best fighters the world had ever seen, guys that are now true legends of the sport, like: Renzo Gracie, Vinicius Magalhaes, José Leão Teixeira and many others.
 He stayed on the same gym until he graduated has a black belt, though the coach changed in the later years, with the Machado’s going to the United States to live, Carlos Gracie Junior took charge of the club and it was the Gracie that awarded “Soneca” his black belt.

 Helio Moreira has often been labelled as a “bon vivant” and an enjoyer of the night life amongst the BJJ community, but there is a good explanation for that.
 Growing up, “Soneca” always had trouble sleeping.
 That was mainly due to the fact that from the age of 3 Helio’s father (who was responsible for his upbringing) worked during the night time.
 Helio would go to bed usually after 5am, and this unusual sleeping pattern stayed with Moreira even as he developed into a full grown adult.
 This of course caused Helio to live during the night time and because there was not much else to do during the night he would go out to clubs, and parties.
 But this is not the life of an athlete, he told BJJ Heroes when interviewed for this article.
 He does not condone this sort of behaviour.